- Home

 Aralia spinosa is an unusual and fascinating garden plant!

-Enter code FREEPLANT6 during checkout.
+Enter code FREEPLANT10 during checkout.

 One free plant per person only.
+Excludes orders for gift vouchers.

 A deciduous species native to North America, Aralia spinosa is similar in some respects to Aralia elata, with ornamental bright green, bi-pinnate leaves.
 These leaves are large and turn shades of deep golden-yellow before falling in autumn.